Sedith/secret-santa/README.md

+# Secret Santa

-These scripts lets your shuffle a list of participants and send emails to them individually.
+These scripts lets your shuffle a list of participants for a secret santa, and send emails to them individually.

-# HOW TO
+## HOW TO

-## Participants
+### Participants

 Fill the list of participants in the file "participants.txt", one participant by line with the syntax:

 BOB,bob@domain.com
 ALICE,alice@domain.fr

-## Forbidden pairs
+### Forbidden pairs

 If you want to forbid some pairs, you can add them in the file "forbidden_pairings.txt", one pair per line with this syntax(copy/paste the lines from "participants.txt" with a separating ';'):